Bernard Petitjean

-Bernard Thaddée Petitjean (14 June 1829 - 7 October 1884) was a French Catholic prelate who served as Apostolic Vicar of Japan from 1866 to 1876.
+Bernard Thaddée Petitjean (/fr/; 14 June 1829 - 7 October 1884) was a French Catholic prelate who served as Apostolic Vicar of Japan from 1866 to 1876.

 Life

 The first Church of the Twenty-Six Martyrs at Nagasaki in 1885.

 He was born in Blanzy-sur-Bourbince and studied at the minor and major seminaries in Autun.
 He was ordained into the priesthood on 21 May 1853 and then became a professor at the minor seminary in Autun followed by a parish ministry between 1854 and 1856 at Verdun-sur-le-Doubs.
 He was made an apostolic missionary in 1856 and preached in several villages.

 On 27 December 1858 he was made almoner to the nuns of order of the Sisters of the Infant Jesus at Chauffailles - this experience of apostolic ministry and of spiritual direction moved him to enter the Missions étrangères de Paris seminary aged thirty.
 Exactly nine months later he set out for Japan, to which he had been designated by his superiors.

 He initially stayed for two years on the Ryūkyū Islands then in 1863 moved to Yokohama then Nagasaki with R. P. Furet.
 Japan had just been forced to re-admit foreigners after banning them for many years.
 He became a French teacher and took part in the construction of a church dedicated to the Twenty-Six Martyrs of Japan, overlooking the sea - it was designed by Girard and Furet and opened on 19 February 1865.

 A few weeks after the church opened, it was where Petitjean met the descendants of the Kakure Kirishitan or "hidden Christians", who were drawn there by the construction of the church and its cross, like the crosses they had hidden in their homes.
 Mostly simple fishing people or artisans, they only discreetly introduced themselves to him, fearful of eventual reprisals.
 He decided to visit their villages.
 By 8 June 1865, Petitjean had already met twenty five hidden Christians, who had kept up certain prayers, a cross and meeting with an elder.

 A sculpture of Petitjean in the garden of the Church of the Twenty-Six Martyrs.

 Pope Pius IX made Petitjean bishop of Myriophite in partibus and vicar apostolic of Japan on 11 May 1866.
 He was consecrated a bishop by Guillemin in Hong Kong the following 21 October.
 The imperial Japanese government imprisoned and killed many Christians in a wave of reprisals and in April and June 1868 two edicts forbade Christianity.
 From October 1869 to January 1870, more than 3000 Christians were taken from Urakami and exiled to many locations around Japan.